whatwg/html/FAQ.md

 ## HTML syntax issues

-### Will HTML finally put an end to the XHTML as `text/html` debate?
+### Does HTML finally put an end to the XHTML as text/html debate?

 Yes.
-Unlike HTML4 and XHTML1, the choice of HTML or XHTML is solely dependent upon the choice of the media type, rather than the DOCTYPE.
+Unlike HTML4 and XHTML1, the choice of HTML or "XHTML" is solely dependent upon the choice of the media type, rather than the DOCTYPE.
 See [HTML vs. XHTML](https://wiki.whatwg.org/wiki/HTML_vs._XHTML)

 ### What is the DOCTYPE for modern HTML documents?

-In HTML:
+In text/html documents:

 ```html
 <!DOCTYPE html>
 ```

-In XHTML: no DOCTYPE is required and its use is generally unnecessary.
+In documents delivered with an XML media type: no DOCTYPE is required and its use is generally unnecessary.
 However, you may use one if you want (see the following question).
-Note that the above is well-formed XML and so it may also appear in XHTML documents.
+Note that the above is well-formed XML.

 For compatibility with legacy producers designed for outputting HTML, but which are unable to easily output the above DOCTYPE, this alternative legacy-compat version may be used instead.